robertdavidgraham/rdpscan/README.md

     ./rdpscan 192.168.10.101

 You can scan multiple targets at once.
-Instead of IPv4 addresses, they an be DNS names or IPv6 addresses.
+Instead of IPv4 addresses, they can be DNS names or IPv6 addresses.

     ./rdpscan 192.168.10.101 exchange.example.com 2001:0db8:85a3::1